Mental Health Networks

 Loneliness and social isolation in mental health - ES/S004440/1

-Partners: University of Birmingham, Northumbria University, Royal College of Music, London School of Economics and Political Science, The Mental Elf, Public Health England, Campaign to End Loneliness, Association for Young People’s Health, Wellbeing Enterprises, Bromley by Bow Centre, Zinc
+University of Birmingham, Northumbria University, Royal College of Music, London School of Economics and Political Science, University of Birmingham, The Mental Elf, Public Health England, Campaign to End Loneliness, Association for Young People’s Health, Wellbeing Enterprises, Bromley by Bow Centre, Zinc.

 Violence, Abuse and Mental Health: Opportunities for Change - ES/S004424/1

-Partners: Lancaster University, Newcastle University, University of Warwick, UCL, St George’s University of London, University of Oxford, The McPin Foundation, The Lancet Psychiatry, Epidemiology and Psychiatric Sciences, Liverpool John Moores University
+Lancaster University, Newcastle University, University of Warwick, UCL, St George’s University of London, University of Oxford, The McPin Foundation, The Lancet Psychiatry, Epidemiology and Psychiatric Sciences, Liverpool John Moores University.

 Transdisciplinary Research for the Improvement of Youth Mental Public Health (TRIUMPH) Network – ES/S004351/1

-Led by: Professor Lisa McDaid, University of Glasgow
+Led by: Dr Joanna Inchley, University of Glasgow

-Partners: London School of Hygiene and Tropical Medicine, Queen’s University of Belfast, University of Edinburgh, Cardiff University, The Glasgow School of Art, Mental Health Foundation
+London School of Hygiene and Tropical Medicine, Queen’s University of Belfast, University of Edinburgh, Cardiff University, The Glasgow School of Art, Mental Health Foundation.

 SMARtEN: Student Mental Health Research Network – ES/S00324X/1